ExitValue.ai

 Different industries trade on different valuation conventions.
 The engine selects the right one per sub-vertical:

-• Dental practices, optometry, primary care, vet: percent of trailing-12-month collections (60-85% typical range), with a practice-based clamp on adjustments
+• Dental practices, optometry, primary care, veterinary: percent-of-collections methodology, with a practice-based clamp on adjustments

-• SaaS, software, fintech, healthtech, cybersecurity: EV/Revenue (3-15x depending on growth and recurring mix)
+• SaaS, software, fintech, healthtech, cybersecurity: revenue-based methodology, weighted by growth and recurring-revenue mix

-• HVAC, plumbing, electrical, MSP, pest control: EV/EBITDA with recurring-revenue adjustment
+• HVAC, plumbing, electrical, MSP, pest control: earnings-multiple methodology with recurring-revenue adjustment

-• Restaurants, salons, Main Street services: SDE multiple (1.5-4x typical)
+• Restaurants, salons, Main Street services: owner-earnings (SDE) methodology for sub-management-team operators

-• Asset-heavy industrials (manufacturing, distribution): blended asset + EBITDA
+• Asset-heavy industrials (manufacturing, distribution): blended asset and earnings methodology

-When an EBITDA-method business has unusually thin margin (below 5%), the engine auto-switches to revenue methodology with a thin-margin band — this reflects how buyers actually price distressed-margin operators.
+When an earnings-method business has unusually thin margin, the engine auto-switches to revenue methodology with a thin-margin band - this reflects how buyers actually price distressed-margin operators.
 The switch is suppressed for high-multiple verticals (SaaS, software, cybersecurity) where low margin is normal investment-stage behavior.
+To see the specific multiple range applied to your business and sub-vertical, run a valuation.

 Source blending